the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 One neat convention is to prefix the naming of a HOC with `with`.
-Since you are using JavaScript ES6, you can express the HOC more concise with an ES6 arrow function.
+Since you are using JavaScript ES6, you can express the HOC more concisely with an ES6 arrow function.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~